humberto-ortiz/megaprobe-lab/content/david.md

 #Weekly Reports:

+###Week 11 (11th of November, 2016 to 18th of November)

+  + Changing our current mapping/quantification method (hopefully for the best).
+  + Encountered problems with our mapping method for reasons unknown.
+  + Weekly progress rating 0/100.

 ###Week 11 (4th of November, 2016 to 11th of November, 2016)

-  + Hopefully starting mapping using Bowtie-2, create the quantification table with RSEM, & visualize with edgeR.
+  + Mapping using Bowtie-2, created only 2 files (out of 5).
-  + Proyected weekly progress rating 100/100.
+  + Weekly progress rating 0/100.

 ###Week 10 (28th of October, 2016 to 4th of November, 2016)